-Born on January 20, 1967, in Camden, New Jersey, Kellyanne Conway worked as a professional pollster, running her own company and working with prominent Republican political figures to aid their efforts to connect with female voters.
-After running a super PAC organization for Senator Ted Cruz, Conway was hired by Donald Trump to work as campaign manager for his 2016 presidential campaign.
-With Trump's election as the 45th U.S. president, Conway became the first woman to run a successful presidential campaign, and she was hired as a top White House counselor.
+Kellyanne Conway worked as a professional pollster, running her own company and working with prominent Republican political figures to aid their efforts to connect with female voters.
+After running a super PAC organization for Senator Ted Cruz, Conway was hired by Donald Trump to work as a campaign manager for his 2016 presidential campaign.
+With Trump's election as the 45th U.S. president, Conway became the first woman to run a successful presidential campaign and was hired as a top White House counselor.

 Conway practiced law for a time before becoming a polling consultant, receiving mentorship from Republican leaders in the field.
 In the mid-‘90s, she launched the polling company, inc./WomanTrend, providing advice to corporate brands about reaching female demographics and advising male Republican politicians on how to appear more relatable to women voters.
 Conway worked with prominent figures like Dan Quayle and Newt Gingrich.
 She also appeared as a talking head on Bill Maher’s Politically Incorrect.

 In 2005, she and Celinda Lake wrote the book What Women Really Want: How American Women Are Quietly Erasing Political, Racial, Class, and Religious Lines to Change the Way We Live.
 The following decade, the staunch conservative supported an immigration reform document that called for millions of undocumented immigrants to eventually receive citizenship.
 The document was seen as part of a strategy to draw Latino voters to the Republican Party.

 Trump Campaign Manager